 Please note: The 2021 Clackamas County Lavender Festival is canceled, but there are still several lavender farms opening their doors to the public for special events and visits.

-June is the season for the heavenly scent of Lavender in Oregon's Mt.
+June through August is the season for the heavenly scent of lavender in Oregon's Mt.
 Hood Territory.
-Several farms will be showcasing this versatile and fragrant bloom at events in the coming weeks.
+Several farms open this time of year to showcase this versatile and fragrant bloom.

 This farm is featuring fresh cut and dried English lavender bouquets.
 You'll find 100 varieties of Oregon grown lavender plants and herbs, culinary and fragrant lavender products, craft demonstrations, special vendors and information on growing, caring for and planting your herbs.

 Open Sat-Sun 9am-5pm and weekdays by appointment July-Aug

 Moonridge Farms grows only certified organic lavender for its ability to attract good insects and pollinators to the farm.
 They grow both English and French varieties, totally about 15 different types of lavender.
 In the summer months, they invite visitors to the farm for u-pick, as well as shopping their lavender products, from lavender starts and water to lavender culinary grinders and lavender/rosemary salt.

 Closed for 2021, but their lavender products can be found at The Vintage Nest in Oregon City.